 Eventually, you’ll get to the bottom of the mountain to the other side- Da Nang- and head to the Marble Mountain after enjoying an ice cream treat.
 The Marble Mountain is a cluster of 5 marble and limestone mountains.
 You’ll take an elevator to the top of the mountain to explore on your own the temples, caves, and lookout points scattered throughout the area.
 It kind of looks like something out of an Indiana Jones movie.

 After you’re done exploring the Marble Mountain, you’ll ride on your motorbike another 20-30 minutes into Hoi An, arriving at the Le Family Rider’s office around 6pm.
 You’ll get to enjoy another beer while you gather your luggage that had been delivered there, and then they will drive you to the hotel you are staying at in Hoi An.

-I defnitely recommend giving yourself a full day on your Vietnam itinerary to slowly meander your way through the Hai Van Pass by motorbike- it’s truly an unforgettable experience!
+I definitely recommend giving yourself a full day on your Vietnam itinerary to slowly meander your way through the Hai Van Pass by motorbike to get from Hue to Hoi An- it’s truly an unforgettable experience!

 Where to next?
 Check out my full 2-week Vietnam itinerary.